kens1965/ELK-Stack-Project/README.md

 The jump box is an important part of this network, as it serves as a gateway router.
 All traffic is sent through this single node and access to other machines can be controlled by allowing connections to specific IP addresses.
 Using the jump box makes it much easier to secure and monitor each virtual machine behind the gateway.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
+The ELK stack can easily collect logs from multiple machines into a single database.
+It can also build graphs, charts, and other visualizations from network data.

 Filebeat collects data about the file system and enables analysts to monitor files for suspicious changes.
 Metricbeat collects machine metrics, such as uptime and CPU usage.

 The configuration details of each machine may be found below.